KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Explain how JSONP works (and how it's not really Ajax)
 * What's the difference between feature detection, feature inference, using the UA string, polyfills?
 * What's the difference between an "attribute" and a "property"?
+* What is event loop?
+What is the difference between call stack and task queue?
+* Micro-tasks vs Macro-tasks
+* Explain the difference between synchronous and asynchronous functions

 // Still need to study